Furlough ends in just a few weeks’ time on the 30th September 2021.

-In these uncertain times and with the sudden changing market conditions, many business owners will have the same questions.
+These have been and remain uncertain times and with changing market conditions, many business owners will have the same questions.
 Will the business survive?
 Are the people in the business up to the job?
 What changes should I be making to the business?
 Does my business need to make redundancies or not?
+Do I need all the employees furloughed to return or not?

-It’s not enough to just focus on the corporate aspects; strategic planning and implementation from an employment perspective is critical, so that your business will survive and remain a success.
+It’s not enough to just focus on the corporate aspects; strategic planning and implementation from an employment perspective is critical.

 Re-structuring your business from the employment perspective is a sensible measure to take.
 A regular review of your staffing structure; personnel; departments; and sites is always recommended.
-In Covid-19 times this is essential.
+As furlough is coming to an end now; this is also essential.

 Some examples of these measures (all of which we can assist you with) include: